pmwcs/pmwcs/src/icon/README.md

   <Chip icon="favorite" />

   // 3) Instead, you should set the custom strategy to be your default
-  // and add your own handling with RMWCProvider import React from 'react';
+  // and add your own handling with PMWCProvider import React from 'react';
   import * as ReactDOM from 'react-dom';
-  import App from './App'; // your main app component import { RMWCProvider } from '@pmwc/provider';
+  import App from './App'; // your main app component import { PMWCProvider } from '@pmwc/provider';
   import { MyIconComponent } from '@pmwc/icon';

   const iconRenderHandler = ({ content, className, ...rest }) => {